-Do you ever get the abundance of either hot or sweet peppers from your garden?
-Or perhaps from your co-workers place.
-Maybe it’s that special pepper variety they’ve watched grow from the start of germination.
-Well no matter where you got them from, you might not be quite sure what to do with them.
-Let’s off a super easy, fun and delicious pickled pepper recipe!
+Do you ever get an abundance of hot or sweet peppers from your garden or perhaps from your co-workers?
+Maybe it’s that special pepper variety that they’ve watched grow from the start of germination.
+Well, no matter where you got them from, you might not be sure what to do with them.
+So, let’s start off with a super easy, fun and delicious pickled pepper recipe!

 The first step into successful pickling is sanitation!
-In order for pickling to be safe and allow good fermentation/bacteria to occur is from sanitizing all equipment.
-In this instant you will use bleach to sanitize your mason jar, cutting board and knife.
-Dilute bleach in hot water and scrub all equipment, rinse, pat dry.
+In order for pickling to be safe and allow good fermentation/bacteria to occur, you mush sanitize all equipment.
+In this instant, you’ll use bleach to sanitize your mason jar, cutting board and knife.
+Next, dilute bleach in hot water and scrub all of the equipment, rinse, and pat dry.

 In this recipe I used mild jalapeño’s from a local farm.

 Jalapeños (or other sweet/hot peppers, size vary) 12 each